I believe choosing the best diet varies on an individual basis

 Theoretically speaking, if you split those down into blood type groups you can get a general synopsis of what foods are the most and least beneficial for you:

 - Type A ( The Agrarian) – Would flourish on a vegetarian diet, and should eat a diet rich in plants.

-- Type B ( The Nomad) – Benefit from a well balance of green vegetables and lean meat such as venison, lamb, goat, and rabbit but should avoid pork and chicken and things such as wheat, corn, lentils, and tomatoes
+- Type B ( The Nomad) – Benefit from a good balance of green vegetables and lean meat such as venison, lamb, goat, and rabbit but should avoid pork and chicken and things such as wheat, corn, lentils, and tomatoes.

 Why I Choose Meat Free

 Growing up I was raised on a high protein diet, but although I frequently indulged in large quantities of meat, I always subconsciously felt compassion in my heart towards the animals I was consuming.

 I always had a strong desire to live a vegetarian lifestyle but without the support of my parents until I was the age of 19 I was unable to do so.